GianlucaFuwa/MetaQCD.jl/docs/src/index.md

 - [x] Improved Topological charge definitions (clover, rectangle clover-improved)
 - [x] Wilson(-Clover) fermions
 - [x] Staggered fermions
+- [x] RHMC to simulate odd number of flavours
 - [x] Even-odd preconditioner for Wilson(-Clover)
 - [x] Even-odd preconditioner for Staggered
 - [ ] Mass-splitting preconditioner / Hasenbusch trick
-- [x] RHMC to simulate odd number of flavours
 - [ ] Full support for CUDA and ROCm backends
-- [x] Multi-node parallelism using MPI (experimental)
+- [ ] Multi-node parallelism using MPI (not working with even-odd preconditioned fermions yet)

 ## Installation:
-First make sure you have Julia version 1.9.x or 1.10.x installed.
-You can use [juliaup](https://github.com/JuliaLang/juliaup) for that or just install the release from the [Julia website](https://julialang.org/downloads/).
+First make sure you have Julia version **1.9.4** installed.
+You can use [juliaup](https://github.com/JuliaLang/juliaup) for that or just install the release from the [Julia website](https://julialang.org/downloads/oldreleases).
+> Versions above this work too, but all development and optimization is done on 1.9.4 up until now and for the foreseeable future.

 Then: